Drunk In Public – California Penal Code Section 647f

 When it comes to the crime of drunk in public, people are being arrested and put into custody for basically, public intoxication which is the same thing as being drunk in public.
-A lot of times the people are just having the people dry out because they’re drunk, they’re causing problems, they’re picking fights, they’re ruing business establishments by being drunk and not allowing people to enjoy a restaurant or any other location, so the police will come in and grab them and that 647F charge is one that they can use for public intoxication and say, this person is so drunk in public that they cannot deal with being in society, so we’re going to take them and put them into custody and deal with them.
+A lot of times the people are just having the people dry out because they’re drunk, they’re causing problems, they’re picking fights, they’re ruing business establishments by being drunk and not allowing people to enjoy a restaurant or any other location, so the police will come in and grab them and that Penal Code Section 647f charge is one that they can use for public intoxication and say, this person is so drunk in public that they cannot deal with being in society, so we’re going to take them and put them into custody and deal with them.

 A lot of those cases are filed and a lot of those cases are not filed.
 It just depends on a host of different factors – like what the person did while they were drunk in public.
 One thing I’ve seen is, the police will come to a party or some sort of a club and there’s a big problem or disturbance with a bunch of people out three and they’ll tell everybody, alright everybody get out of here, let’s go, break it up.